KEJIA HU: BUSINESS THINKER IN HUMAN-AI INTEGRATION

 🎉2020 INFORMS Best Working Paper Award Behavioral OM — Runner Up

-Production and Operations Management, Major Revision. * Link
+Manufacturing & Service Operations Management, Major Revision.

-21. “The Psychology of Virtual Queue: When Waiting Becomes Less Like Waiting,” with Xun Xu and Leo Ao.
+🔵 5.
+“The Psychology of Virtual Queue: When Waiting Becomes Less Like Waiting,” with Xun Xu and Leo Ao.

 Manufacturing & Service Operations Management, Major Revision.
 Link